 Hard Hats That Could Detect Toxically

 A worksite is not the safest place for workers.
 Anything can happen here; in fact, that’s why every year, the number of construction accidents keeps on growing.
-Carbon monoxide is a real threat in this industry, but it’s difficult to detect until it’s too late.
+Carbon monoxide is a real threat in this industry, but it’s difficult to detect until it’s too late, that is why it’s vital an air quality impact assessment has taken place.

 Fortunately, with the help of technology, carbon monoxide sensors are embedded in hard hats, and this has made the work site safer.
 With the help of these devices, construction workers will get a warning in advance, and they’ll be able to take the essential precautionary measures before the problem gets worse.